-Sure, there are universal threats, and technologies and processes that address them.
-We hope every organisation has fundamental security processes, like staff awareness training anti-malware technology.
+Sure, there are universal threats, and technologies and processes that tackle them.
+We hope every organisation has processes such as staff awareness training and anti-malware technology, for example.

 What is a risk-based defence?

 You don’t have infinite amounts of money to spend on information security, so you need to pick your battles carefully.

 The best way to do this is through a risk assessment to identify and prioritise your biggest threats.
 From there, you can select appropriate controls to mitigate those risks and allocate a portion of your budget on implementing and maintaining those controls.

 This advice forms the basis of ISO 27001, the international standard that describes best practice for an ISMS (information security management system).

 By following ISO 27001’s risk-based approach, you can tailor your defences to your specific needs.
 This process ensures that you’re doing everything in your power to prevent security incidents as efficiently as possible.

 Implementing ISO 27001 isn’t straightforward, but it’s not as complex as you might think.
 The process can take anywhere from three months to a year, depending on the size of your organisation and your implementation team.